AlbionKras/OS-Project-1/devlog.md

 Gotten good progress on the encryption and going to polish up later to finish up the main driver so I can test if the program runs and adjust the encryption and logger to run smoothly

+2025-10-19 10:25
+Started the driver and finished main: set up pipes, fork/dup2/exec for logger & encryption, basic menu + send/receive working.
+Ran into a problem where read was blocked until I closed unused pipe ends.
+Next session I will test the program for any problems.